Portulinas/istKillMe/sd/crypto/readme.txt

 The Digital Signature examples demonstrate data signing and verification.
+The X.509 example demonstrates how to use key stores and standard public key digital certificates
+(.jks and .cer files, respectively).

 The Keys Write/Read examples show how to read and write cryptographic keys to and from files.